opensvc/docs.opensvc.com/source/agent.configure.rst

 On Unix, the entrypoint for the agent commands is a shell script ``<OSVCBIN>/opensvc`` that supports defaults injection.

+In most situations, this configuration file does not need modification.

 Defaults file location:

 ============= ============================